 If you able, going to see a medical professional is the best course of action.
 There are several kinds of medical specialists who treat pilonidal disease, and your particular geographic location may make one or the other more feasible.

-Unfortunately, this is not consistent from one practitioner to another and one situation to another.
+Unfortunately, this is not consistent from one practitioner to another and one situation to another, so I can’t completely predict what will happen but if they confirm the diagnosis of Pilonidal Abscess:

 Drainage is the best way to deal with these and usually provides immediate relief of the severe pain.
 Sometimes, the abscess is very obvious, near the surface, and is easily opened up and drained.
 Other times it is deep and exactly where to open it up to facilitate drainage is unclear.
-In the unclear cases, performing the drainage under anesthesia in the operating room will be more successful and less painful.
+In the unclear cases, performing the drainage under anesthesia in the operating room may be more successful and less painful.

 My personal experience is that antibiotics and wishful thinking are often unsuccessful, and that early drainage will prevent several days of suffering.